alileo/Getting-Cleaning-Data/Codebook.md

 2 - CETpD - Technical Research Centre for Dependency Care and Autonomous Living Universitat Politècnica de Catalunya (BarcelonaTech).
 Vilanova i la Geltrú (08800), Spain activityrecognition '@' smartlab.ws

+## Files in folder ‘UCI HAR Dataset’ used

+* test/subject_test.txt
+* train/subject_train.txt
+* test/X_test.txt
+* train/X_train.txt
+* test/y_test.txt
+* train/y_train.txt
+* features.txt : Names of column variables in the dataTable
+* activity_labels.txt : Links the class labels with their activity name.

+## script run_analysis.R

+1. All the relevant data are merged with the rbind() function.
+2. We extract only the measurements on the mean and standard deviation for each measurement by using the grepl() function.
+3. We name the activities in the data set by using the activity_labels.txt
+4. The data set are correctly labelled with descriptive variable names with the gsub() function.
+5. From the data set in step 4, a second independent tidy data set with the average of each variable for each activity and each subject   is created thanks to groupby() and summarise_each() functions.
+The output file is called new_dataset.txt.